 - d) Civil Conflict and Political instability: Several decades now after the total liberation of Africa, the continent remains a "powder keg" characterized by wide spread insecurity, civil strife & instability.
 This is visible across the horn of Africa (Ethiopia, Eritrea, Somalia) the Great Lakes Region Democratic Republic of Congo (DRC), Burundi & Rwanda, Central African Republic, Libya, Sudan and South Sudan.
 Even military coups which had subsided in recent years have lately made a comeback in countries like Mali, Sudan and Guinea.
 In such a volatile environment, it has been difficult for higher education to make an impact to socio economic transformation of the continent; - e) Funding gaps: There is inadequate resource allocation to the education sector under national budgeting.
 The average funding for education in Africa 2020, based on 14 countries was 4.8%, the highest value was in Namibia and the lowest in Mauritius.
-In Uganda, it has been improving and is currently estimated at 3.1% of the National Budget (MoFPED 2021).
-Most programmes have been introduced to enhance the education sector and have targeted Universal access at lower level (Universal Primary Education UPE).
-This is fundamental because having an illiterate population is the greatest hurdle to growth and transformation.
-There is however an urgent need to prioritize Science, Technology and Innovation (STI), which are the game changers as per Agenda 2063; As Joe Biden, the President of United States of America has counselled "show me your budget, and I show you your interest."
+In Uganda, it was a paltry 3.1% of the National Budget (MoFPED 2021).
+This is indeed, dismissal and can hardly cause the desired change.
+Even where some programmes have been introduced to enhance the education sector, most have targeted Universal access at lower level (Universal Primary Education UPE) and these are mostly funded by development partners/donors.
+There is paradoxically minimal attention to Science, Technology and Innovation (STI), which are the game changers as per Agenda 2063; This is a major contradiction across a number of countries.
+As Joe Biden, the President of United States of America has counselled "show me your budget, and I show you your interest."
 The implication is that without prioritized funding of higher education, the set goals will remain a distant star.
 On the other hand, it is evident that in cases where funding has targeted education, there have been phenomenal results.
-South Korea under Gen Park Chung Hee and Singapore under Lee Kuan Yew are the case examples. - f) Resource leakages: Many African countries are characterized by widespread corruption, resource wastage and economic mismanagement.
-In many countries in Africa even the inadequate resources allocated to the education sector are either stolen or simply wasted and mismanaged.
-The World Bank has estimated that up to \$ 60 Bn is lost every year in corrupt practices (Global Voice 2021).
-This could have significantly transformed education and training on the continent by lips and bonds. - g) Brain drain: Africa faces a great challenge in form of hemorrhage of the higher education graduates to overseas countries (e.g. Europe & North America) where career opportunities and work conditions are deemed to be better.
-This is a bane to Africa's potential The African Union estimates that 70,000 skilled professionals emigrate from Africa every year (African
+South Korea under Gen Park Chung Hee and Singapore under Lee kuan Yew are the case examples. - f) Resource leakages: Many African countries are characterized by widespread corruption, resource wastage and economic mismanagement.
+In many countries in Africa even the